ITT23/assignment-08-replication-top_idee/documentation.md

 Hardware:

 * Piano - we stole it from the media informatics lab (after intense hints about the piano we consulted the lecture material of Prof. Dr. Nikolaus Bosch 'Strafrecht Besonderer Teil II - Eigentums und Vermögensdelikte'.
 We realized that we only actualized 3 of the 4 'objektive Tatbestandsmerkmalen' by asking beforehand.
-Furthermore in the realm of 'subjektive Tatebestandsmerkmale' we found out that we never could steal it anyway because we intended to bring it back).
+Furthermore in the realm of 'subjektive Tatebestandsmerkmale' we found out that we never could steal it anyway, because we intended to bring it back).
 We really wanted to have a "bad boys"-vibe to this.
 * a second MIDI Controller - because village talk (more about that later)
 * Foot pedal - since the ~~stolen~~ borrowed piano didn't have one

-Software-related:

-* mapping of MIDI-notes to the alphabet
+Software:

+* Algorithm to map letters and notes (implementation of the algorithm presented in the paper)
-* a nice application
+* Implementation to generate keyboard input with a piano
+* Game application to train the piano input (similar to the application presented in the paper)

-### Hardware-Stuff
+### Hardware

 As mentioned we ~~stole~~ borrowed the piano from the media informatics lab.
-Nektar Impact GX 61:
+It is a Nektar Impact GX 61:

 * 61 Keys
-* Octave and transpose shifter (which is not cool, lowest note should be midi note 12 - do not change this)
+* Octave and transpose shifter (which is not cool, lowest note should be midi note 12 - already set up like this)
 * plug and play with USB

 Since we feared that the village talk about us was getting out of hand (and that Sabrinas grandma started again with "Christoph is such a cutie and you see him very often."), we decided to quickly assemble a miniature MIDI controller based on a Raspberry Pi Pico running on CircuitPython to do the first tests.
 You can see the code in the `assets/midi-controller`-folder.
 Things needed: